storborg/gimlet/README.md

 - Support no-backend operation (clientside only).
 - More backends, possibly including SQL.
 - Make cookies HttpOnly.
+- Properly support HTTPS--when trying to set a secure key inside a non-HTTPS context, throw an exception.

+Possible:

+- Add mechanism to manually save outside of the end of a WSGI request cycle?
+  E.g. for deferred operations that happen after consuming a returned generator.

 Test areas that still need work: